Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Kernel scores

-\emph{Metric on $\cP_k$:} Under mild conditions, kernel scores are the only scoring rules that are a valid metric on $\cP_k$ \citep[Theorem 19,][]{waghmareProperScoringRules2025}.
-Furthermore, the only restriction on the existence of the score (and divergence) is that $H_k(\bP) < \infty$, as by definition of $\cP_k$.
-In particular, this allows for measuring the divergence between continuous, discrete, or even degenerate distributions, as opposed to other scoring rules that require absolute continuity with respect to the Lebesgue measure (compare \autoref{fig:ensemble_eu}).
+Instantiating the pairwise estimator \eqref{eq:scoring_rule_uq_p} with $S_k$ directly yields tractable uncertainty measures, whose closed-form expressions for Gaussian and mixture distributions are derived in \autoref{app:derivation_scoring_rules}.
+Kernel scores have been increasingly applied in forecast evaluation and machine learning \citep{Gneiting.2007, doi:10.1137/22M1532184, 10.1093/jrsssb/qkae108}, including complex regression settings such as weather forecasting \citep{chen_generative, alet2025skillfuljointprobabilisticweather} or solving PDEs \citep{bultepno}.

-\emph{Flexible choice of $k$:} The general definition of the kernel score in \eqref{eq:kernel_score} allows for a broad choice of underlying domains.
-While in this article, we focus on uni or multivariate regression, many kernels have been developed for other domains.
-This includes, in particular, kernels for spatial data \citep{VariogramBasedProperScoringRulesforProbabilisticForecastsofMultivariateQuantities}, graph data \citep{JMLR:v11:vishwanathan10a}, functional data \citep{JMLR:v23:20-1180}, or natural language \citep{lodhiTextClassificationUsing2002}.
+Crucially, $D_k$ is essentially the squared distance between the kernel mean embeddings of the probability distributions into some Hilbert space \citep{steinwartStrictlyProperKernel2021} and is closely related to the Maximum Mean Discrepancy (MMD\textsuperscript{2}), a well-studied divergence in statistics and machine learning \citep{grettonKernelTwosampleTest2012, sejdinovicEquivalenceDistancebasedRKHSbased2013}.
+This connection provides both a theoretical basis and practical advantages that distinguish our framework from alternatives such as the log- or quadratic score.

-\emph{Unbiased estimation:} The MMD\textsuperscript{2} (and therefore also $S_k$ and $H_k$) admit an unbiased empirical estimator via a U-statistic \citep{grettonKernelTwosampleTest2012}.
-Therefore, it can be used even if no closed-forms are available, as opposed to, for example, the log-score, which does not admit an unbiased estimator \citep{10.1162/089976603321780272}.
+\emph{Metric structure:} Under mild conditions, kernel scores are the only scoring rules that induce a valid metric on $\cP_k$ \citep[Theorem 19,][]{waghmareProperScoringRules2025}.
+Furthermore, existence only requires $H_k(\bP) < \infty$, which allows for measuring the divergence between continuous, discrete, or degenerate distributions, as opposed to other scoring rules that require absolute continuity with respect to the Lebesgue measure (compare \autoref{fig:ensemble_eu}).